Codex Gigas: History

 According to legend, the codex was created by Herman the Recluse in the Benedictine monastery of Podlažice near Chrast in Bohemia (modern-day Czech Republic), which was destroyed in the 15th century during the Hussite Revolution, but is now marked by a maquette in the town museum of Chrast.
 Records in the codex end in the year 1222.
 Shortly after it was written, the codex was pawned by the Benedictines to the Cistercian monks of the Sedlec Abbey, today a former Catholic monastery renowned for housing the Sedlec Ossuary, where it remained for 70 years.
 The Benedictine monastery in Břevnov reclaimed the codex around the end of the 13th century.
 From 1477 it was kept in the library of a monastery in Broumov, until in 1594 it was taken to Prague into the personal collection of the Holy Roman Emperor Rudolf II.

-At the end of the Thirty Years' War in 1648, the entire collection was taken as war booty by the Swedish Imperial Army.
+At the end of the Thirty Years' War in 1648, the entire collection was taken as war booty by the Swedish Army.
 From 1649 onwards, the manuscript has been kept in the Swedish Royal Library in Stockholm.

 On 7 May 1697, a fire at the Tre Kronor royal castle in Stockholm destroyed much of the Swedish Royal Library.
 The Codex Gigas was saved by being thrown out of a window; according to the vicar Johann Erichsons, it landed on and injured a bystander.

 A National Geographic documentary included interviews with manuscript experts who argued that certain evidence (handwriting analysis and a credit to Hermann Inclusus, i.e. "Herman the Recluse") indicates that the manuscript was the work of a single scribe.